tani-yu/dogleash/README.md

 ## Usage

-get all monitor information at standard output. (json format)
+Get all monitor information at standard output. (json format)

 ```bash
 dogleash monitor show_all
 ```

-display all monitor information in JSON format.
+Display all monitor information in JSON format.

 ```bash
 dogleash monitor show_all
 ```

-export all monitor information in JSON format File. if you want to specify path, you can use `d` option.
+Export all monitor information in JSON File.
+If you want to specify path, you can use `d` option.

 ```bash
 dogleash monitor export
 dogleash monitor export -d /tmp/
 ```

-import monitor information from JSON file.
+Import monitor information from JSON file.

 ```bash
 dogleash monitor import -i JSON_FILE_PATH